ldosen/Shiftease/README.md

 ### 4.2.1 Description and Priority

 Making the schedule is also of high priority for Shiftease.
-Our algorithm will construct a schedule based on employee availability information, and a manager may then make any modifications to the resulting schedule.
+A preliminary manager setup will include setting all possible shift times and assigning types of shifts to different days.
+After that, our algorithm will construct a schedule based on employee availability information, and a manager may then make any modifications to the resulting schedule.

 ### 4.2.2 Stimulus / Response Sequences